N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 ![](/posts/DACL1/10.png)

-We can remotely read the LAPS for the WS01 because the password is stored in the computer attribute which we can read it from LDAP protocol in DC
+We can remotely read the LAPS for the WS01 because The password is stored by LAPS in the computer object’s ms-Mcs-AdmPwd attribute.
+It can only be read if your account has the correct LDAP read rights it’s not readable by everyone by default.
+WE HAVE THIS RIGHT NOW

 ![](/posts/DACL1/12.png)